DOT Compliance Review Checklist

 Before

-• Confirm the requested time period and record format.
+• Confirm the requested time period and preferred record submission format.

-• Create a review index before uploading documents.
+• Create a review index before uploading any documents.

-• Pull records for former drivers and disposed units if they fall in scope.
+• Pull records for former drivers and sold or inactive units if they operated during the period.

 During

-• Provide requested records in batches that match the auditor's categories.
+• Provide records in batches that match the examiner's category list.

-• Keep a copy of every upload or email.
+• Keep a copy of every submission, upload, or email.

-• Ask for clarification when a request is ambiguous.
+• Request written clarification when a record request is ambiguous.

 After

-• Build an action list from any deficiencies.
+• Build a corrective action list from any deficiencies with named owners.

-• Update recurring audits by driver and unit.
+• Update recurring review schedules by driver and unit.

-• Retain the packet in a dedicated folder.
+• Retain the complete packet in a dedicated labeled folder.

 Download